|Layman's Guide to Quantum Theory|

 Professor of Physics and Chemistry.
 Her main research interest is in simulation of properties of large clusters, complex nanostructures, and surface effects.

 Scientist in Chemistry and Physics and Director of UF Research Computing since 2011.
 His main research interest is in parallel software design for petascale and exascale machines, time-dependent studies of the interaction of electrons and nuclei in molecules using the Electron Nuclear Dynamics method, and the principles of quantum mechanics.

 Assoc.
 Professor of Materials Science and Engineering.
 His research interests include computational methods for materials discovery and design (materials genome initiative context) and computational predicition and characterization of nano-structured and 2D materials.

-Professor and chair of Materials Science and Engineering.
+Professor and former Chair of Materials Science and Engineering.
 His research interests include multiscale simulation.

 Assoc.
 Professor of Computer and Information Science and Engineering.
 Her research interests most closely connected with QTP are in software engineering and programming languages for high performance computing.

 William R. Kenan Professor of Chemistry.
 Research interests focus on high-level quantum chemical methodology and their application to challenging problems of molecular spectroscopy.
 Collaborative software development includes the CFOUR package.

 Professor of Physics.
 Main research interests include (a) theory, modelling and computation of transport phenomena in magnetic tunnel junctions, molecular junctions, and other nanoscale systems; (b) semi-conductor electron mobility and capture cross-section calculations; (c) image informatics in the context of scanning tunneling potentiometry.